microsoft/CloudAdoptionFramework/README.md

 ## Customer profile

+This content is intended to be used as part of the Azure Migration Program (AMP) security workshop for partners to work with customers to explore the core disciplines for cloud security and make informed design decisions.
-This workshop provides a design path and initial technical state for small enterprises or customers willing to learn and start using Azure security tools and services.
+The deployable assets in this repository are made available in order to provide a design path and initial technical state for small enterprises or customers willing to learn and start using Azure security tools and services.
 It's meant for organizations that do not yet have a large IT team nor require fine grained administration delegation models.
 Hence, all resources and security rules are consolidated in a single subscription.

 This reference implementation is also well suited for bigger organization or customers who want to start with Azure Security Center for their net new deployment/development in Azure by implementing a network architecture based on the traditional hub-spoke network topology.

+The deployed products and configurations are not intended to be a fully-matured end-state, rather a starting point for organizations to explore and have further design conversations in context.

 ## How to evolve later